Thailand Islands are a retreat !!

 Ko Lanta has many resorts lined up along the beaches.
 Even otherwise, most of the resorts and hostels give you free pick up and drop at the beaches.
 Or you can always hire bikes to roam around the island.

 AO NANG / KRABI

 Ferries run from Phuket, Ko Lanta, Phi Phi.
-Krabi has an airport so the easiest is to land in.
+Krabi has an airport, so the easiest is to land in.
 And has buses also running from Bangkok.
 So Krabi is well connected.

-There are many more islands around Thailand like the Similan islands, Ko Racha Yai, etc but I did not visit those due to the commute time and also some of them were closed due to rain.
+There are many more islands around Thailand like the Similan Islands, Ko Racha Yai, etc., but I did not visit those due to the commute time being too much, and also some of them were closed due to rain.

 A short video on the beaches and islands you just visited,